Misu Sōtarō

-Baron Misu Sōtarō (三須 宗太郎) was an admiral in the early Imperial Japanese Navy.
+Baron Misu Sōtarō (三須 宗太郎, Sōtarō Misu) was an admiral in the early Imperial Japanese Navy.

 Early life

 Misu was born in Hikone as the eldest son in a samurai class family.
 His father, Misu Kumajirō, was a retainer of the Ii clan, and was assigned command of the defenses of Edo Bay against the incursions of foreign vessels.
 After the Meiji Restoration, in August 1872, Misu entered the fledgling Imperial Japanese Navy; however, the navy was dominated former Satsuma samurai who were highly antagonistic to people from Hikone.
 Furthermore, his classmate, Dewa Shigetō, was from Aizu-Wakamatsu, whose former Matsudaira lords were the sworn enemies of the Hikone Ii clan.
 Misu survived partly through his father's connections with Yoshida Shōin, and through the support and patronage of Ijuin Gorō.

 Naval career

 In 1874, Misu was assigned to the training ship Tsukuba for studies in navigation.
 During the Satsuma Rebellion of 1877, Tsukuba was sent to Kyūshū and its crew was assigned shore duty as infantry.
 However, Misu was ordered to remain aboard the ship for logistics duties.

 In August 1878, Misu was commissioned as an ensign.
 He was promoted to second lieutenant two years later, and lieutenant after another five years.
 The slowness of his promotion can also be attributed to clan factionalism within the navy.
 He served initially on the battleship Settsu and cruiser Asama, and in 1885 was assigned to the new cruiser Naniwa on its voyage to Great Britain.
 After serving as senior gunnery officer on the Naniwa, Misu was appointed its captain in 1887.

 Afterwards, he was subsequently captain of Asama, Ryūjō, and then served as commander of the Yokosuka Naval District.
 In September 1893, he was reassigned to serve in the Imperial Japanese Navy General Staff as head of the Naval Personnel Bureau.
 He was in charge of payroll, awards and promotions, burial of fallen sailors, compensation to families, etc., and served in this desk job throughout the First Sino-Japanese War.

 In 1897, Misu returned to the sea as captain of the Suma.
 He went to England to supervise the construction of the new cruiser Izumo, and brought the new battleship Asahi back to Japan.
 In 1901, he was promoted to rear admiral and recalled as head of the Naval Personnel Bureau in the Navy General Staff.
 However, his duties were greatly enlarged by the buildup of the Japanese navy prior to the outbreak of the Russo-Japanese War of 1904–1905.